maxmekiska/arguing_predictors/documentation/docs/evaluation.md

 ## Importing libraries
 It is recommended to use already implemented metrics from libraries such as Scikit-learn.org.
-More metrics for regression evaluation can be found on the Scikit-learn.org documenatation page [here](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics).
+More metrics for regression evaluation can be found on the Scikit-learn.org documentation page [here](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics).
 ```python3
 import pandas as pd
 from pandas import DataFrame